UoA-CARES/cares_reinforcement_learning/README.md

 # Supported Algorithms

-We support a wide range of algorithms in the Rienforcement Learning space all under the same abastraction.
+We support a wide range of algorithms in the Reinforcement Learning space all under the same abstraction.

 ## Q-Learning
 Implementations of Q-Learning based methods